Dum (2003 Tamil film): Production

 The film was initially set to be titled Idiot after the Telugu version, but the title was later changed.
 A. Venkatesh remade the film from Puri Jagannadh's 2002 Kannada film Appu, which was also remade in Telugu in 2002 as Idiot.
-Venkatesh was keen to cast Kiran Rathod, but later selected Rakshitha, who appeared in all three versions of the film.
+Venkatesh was keen to cast Kiran Rathod, but later selected Rakshita, who appeared in all three versions of the film.
 During the making of the film, Silambarasan did his own stunts including a risky jump from the fifth floor of a building.

-Release

-Dum was an average hit at the box office.
+This was the first Tamil film to be produced by Rockline Venkatesh.
+The filming was held at Chennai and Bangalore while the songs were shot at Japan, China, Hong Kong, Bangkok and Thailand.

 Soundtrack

-There are eight songs composed by Deva, while Sabesh–Murali handled the film's background score.
-The songs Chanakya, Polladha Padava, Manase are reused from the original Telugu movie Idiot.
-The song "Chanakya Chanakya" was sampled by Bulgarian pop-folk singer Emilia in her song "Ti si mi".
+There are eight songs composed by Deva, while Sabesh–Murali handled the background score.
+The songs "Chanakya", "Polladha Padava", and "Manase" were reused from "Ee Roje Thelisindi", "Leletha Navvula", and "Cheliya Cheliya" from Idiot (2002), respectively.
 Lyrics written by Pa.
 Vijay and Kabilan.

+Critical reception

+Visual Dasan of Kalki wrote makers made masala by fooling fans without caring about logic while panning the lead hero's character design calling it wrong heroism and concluded saying it does not matter if cinema does not do good to the society, there is no need to do bad things like this.
+Malini Mannath of Chennai Online wrote the film had "a racy screenplay, a fast-paced narration, non-stop action that leaves no room for lagging moments.
+All going to assure that 'Dum' makes for some compelling viewing for the youth and action lovers."
+Cinesouth wrote, "The spark in Simbu is reflected in the screenplay too.
+Though some scenes look incredulous, the pace of the film doesn't give you enough time to think.
+If you could bear Simbu's over-styling mannerisms and his digs at the police force, you might even enjoy the film".
+Sify wrote, "On the whole Dum is sure to entertain the masses, who do not think too hard".